 The death of mothers has a catastrophic impact on families, and is directly related to neonatal and childhood deaths because the absence of a mother compromises the care of infants and children.

-Through the Saving Mothers Project, 118 Community Health Workers (CHWs) and 42 Dispensary Nurses will participate in specialized Maternal, Newborn and Child Health training.
-Topics will include the care of pregnant women, safe delivery, identification of potential high-risk pregnancies and recognizing “danger signs”, pre- and post-natal nutrition, ante-natal and post-natal care, community integrated management of childhood illness, HIV and how to prevent vertical transmission of the virus, and human rights.
+Through the Saving Mothers Project, 118 Community Health Workers (CHWs) and 42 Dispensary Nurses participated in specialized Maternal, Newborn and Child Health training.
+Topics included the care of pregnant women, safe delivery, identification of potential high-risk pregnancies and recognizing “danger signs”, pre- and post-natal nutrition, ante-natal and post-natal care, community integrated management of childhood illness, HIV and how to prevent vertical transmission of the virus, and human rights.

 One of the most important roles of CHWs is to encourage women to visit health facilities and avail themselves of the full range of pre- and post-natal medical care available and, whenever possible, to have their baby delivered at a health facility.

-- Increasing the Availability of Subsidized Clean Delivery Kits that contain Misoprostol:
+- Increased the Availability of Subsidized Clean Delivery Kits that contain Misoprostol:

 Though women are encouraged to give birth at a health factility, the reality is that in the Mara Region as many as 60 per cent of births take place in the home with the assistance of a family member or a traditional birth attendant.

 Providing free or subsidized clean delivery kits to pregnant women is an effective way to reduce sepsis (infections) that can affect both the mother and the newborn.
 The birth kits’ instructions stress the importance of hygiene and sanitation throughout the birthing process and they contain Misoprostol, a World Health Organization (WHO) endorsed anti-haemorrhage drug.